 Ask your boss if you can take the lead and subsequently build a reasonable bonus around it based on key deliverables, timelines, and other tangible results that can be measured.
 If it’s important enough, your boss will more than happy to sign off on it, and your initiative will be duly noted.

 Here is an actual example of someone who’s OUTSTANDING in a workplace.
 Dom runs GenYFinanceGuy and shares how he went from hating his job to becoming an OUTSTANDING employee.
-He makes an incredible income and now has equity (ownership in the company).
+He made an incredible income and was able to build equity (ownership in the company).

-There are always opportunities to “get the raise” by earning additional income, bonuses, or money somewhere.
+Remember, the opportunities to “get the raise” are everywhere – earning additional income, bonuses, or other ancillary benefits.
 You simply need to open your eyes and take a different perspective on things.

 Finally, use this extra income to fund your savings/investment accounts and your wealth will grow quicker than you can imagine.
 Consider placing it into a Roth IRA which can grow your investments and later be withdrawn, tax-free!

-Readers, what ways have you taken matters into your own hands and gotten a raise/earned more money?
-What ways do you intend on using in the near future?
+Readers, in what ways have you taken matters into your own hands and gotten a raise/earned more money?
+In what ways do you intend on using it in the near future?